 - H.7.
 These two Programmes are presented jointly, since they share a common objective, outcomes, performance indicators and outputs.
 The only difference between them arises out of their source of funding, with Programme H.1 Common Buildings Management, being cost-shared between all VIC-based organizations and Programme H.2 Joint Buildings Management, being cost-shared between UNOV, UNIDO and CTBTO. - H.8.
-The resources foreseen under this Programme comprise the following items: - (a) Programme H.1 is cost-shared among the VIC-based organizations under the agreed cost-sharing formula based on occupants and space usage.
+The resources foreseen under this Programme comprise the following items: - (a) Programme H.1 is mostly cost-shared among the VIC-based organizations under the agreed cost-sharing formula based on occupants and space usage.
 In 2004, UNIDO contributed 16.468 per cent of the total costs.
-The total estimated costs/expenditures for the 2006-2007 biennium amount to $\in 38,507,522$; - (b) Programme H.2 operates within the overall context of the cooperation agreement between UNOV, UNIDO and CTBTO.
+The total estimated expenditures for the 2006-2007 biennium amount to $\[\in \]$ 55,236,720.
+Out of this, expenditures in the amount of $\[\in \]$ 40,501,020 will be shared among the VBOs by withdrawing $\[\in \]$ 1,500,000 from the Buildings Management special account and contributing $\[\in \]$ 39,001,020 in accordance with the agreed upon formula.
+Several additional programmes and projects are funded jointly or individually by the VIC-based organizations and/or the Austrian Government and/or other entities, over and above the cost-shared component, of which the total estimated expenditures for the 2006-2007 biennium amount to $\[\in \]$ 14,735,700; - (b) Programme H.2 operates within the overall context of the cooperation agreement between UNOV, UNIDO and CTBTO.
 It provides buildings operation services, which are cost-shared between these three Organizations.
 Most prominently, the Programme provides conference technicians for conference facilities, repair and maintenance of equipment and installations, and cleaning of jointly-used premises.
-The total estimated costs/expenditures for the 2006-2007 biennium amount to €1,780,000; - (c) Several programmes and projects funded jointly or individually by the VIC-based organizations and/or the Austrian Government and/or other entities, over and above the BMS cost-shared Programmes H.1 and H.2.
-The total estimated costs/expenditures for the 2006-2007 beinnium amount to $\in 13,842,000$; - (d) Additional projects financed by the Common Fund for Major Repairs and Replacements (MRRF) at the VIC, which are co-financed by the VIC-based organizations and the Austrian Government (50 per cent each).
-The total estimated costs/expenditures for the 2006-2007 biennium amount to $\mathfrak{C}5,555,000$.
+The total estimated costs/expenditures for the 2006-2007 biennium amount to €1,927,000; - (c) Additional projects financed by the Common Fund for Major Repairs and Replacements (MRRF) at the VIC, which are co-financed by the VIC-based organizations and the Austrian Government (50 per cent each).
+The total estimated costs/expenditures for the 2006-2007 biennium amount to $\mathfrak{C}5,555,000$. - H.9.

-- H.9.
 Most of the replacement projects are of a long-term nature exceeding the time period of a biennium.
 Hence, the associated funds are planned to be accumulated in a special account in order to be utilized when a sufficient funds balance is available for the implementation of these projects in due course. - H.10.
-The cost-shared budget estimates for the biennium 2006-2007 have been decreased by 5 per cent in overall terms relative to the budget for 2004-2005.
-The 5 per cent reduction is due to the fact that BMS has regained full control over the relevant projects and interactions with third parties, including the Austrian Government, during 2004, and has therefore been able to secure unexpected and additional funds for the BMS budget.
+The cost-shared budget estimates for the biennium 2006-2007 have been decreased by 4.4 per cent in overall terms relative to the budget for 2004-2005.
+The reduction is due to the fact that BMS has regained full control over the relevant projects and interactions with third parties, including the Austrian Government, during 2004, and has therefore been able to secure unexpected and additional funds for the BMS budget.
 The proposed budget, therefore, represents the minimum requirements and leaves no scope for further reductions.